jamalhassouni/CatClicker/README.md

 # CatClicker

-project created for Udacity's JavaScript Design Patterns course
+## Details

+This is the cat clicker project from the Udacity course Javascript Design Patterns used to teach the MVVM design pattern